 - The presentation and distribution of the territorial brand policy

-The Agency's aims and missions are set by a Management Contract signed for a term of 5 years with the Walloon Government.
-A few examples of aims:
+The Agency's objectives and missions are set forth in a Management Contract signed for a 5 year term with the Walloon Government.
+Some of the objectives are as follows:

 - Raise the profile and improve the international brand image of Wallonia

-- Make companies more successful at exporting and trigger the "Export" reflex within companies
+- Make companies more successful at exporting and trigger the "Export" enthusiasm within companies

-- Design and produce an annual action plan for international prospecting for exporting companies, including in it the philosophy of a priority market/sector
+- Design and produce an annual action plan for prospecting international markets

-- Diversify Walloon exports and foreign investments geographically and sectorally (in particular based on the competitiveness clusters)
+- Diversify Walloon exports and foreign investments geographically and by sector (in particular based on the competitiveness of clusters)